wangtian24/tian-scripts/ypl/backend/llm/model/taxonomy/readme.md

   and lm.taxonomy_id is null
 ```

-### STEP 2: Push to LMT (update only)
+### STEP 2: Push to LMT (may need to edit names)
 If no LMT entries could be found with the matching value, we create new LMT entry based on the values in LM table.

-There might be new rows created afterwards, if so, go to LMT table and check all rows with `taxo_label` field starting with "NEW:" and edit their names so they look good.
+After running this, go to LMT table and check all rows with `taxo_label` field starting with `(PLEASE REVIEW) ` and edit their names so they look good.
 ```sql
 with new_taxonomy as (
   insert into language_model_taxonomy (